 Because of the bananas, this dish is best made fresh; chilled overnight, it can get a little bit brown.
 Still tastes great, but the oxidation of the bananas kinda blocks the visual appeal.

-- Stir together all sweet potato casserole ingredients.
-In a small bowl, combine all pecan-date topping ingredients until well combined and coated.
+- In a small bowl, combine all pecan-date topping ingredients until well combined and coated.

-- Spray 9x9" pan with cooking spray.
+- Spray 9×9" pan with cooking spray.
 Spoon sweet potato casserole into pan and spread topping evenly over surface.
-Bake at 350º F for 30 minutes.
+Bake at 350º F for 30 minutes or until cooked through and topping is crisp and browned.